-- The chemical manufacturing industry is under severe scrutiny for ecological and environmental reasons.
-Chemical companies are required to maintain various documents such as safety data sheets and hazard labels with pictograms.
+- The chemical manufacturing industry is constantly scrutinized for its impact on the environment.
+Organizations in this industry are required to maintain numerous documents including safety data sheets and hazard labels with pictograms.

-- The right ERP systems can help companies in collating and systemizing the records of these hazardous chemicals for proper usage and disposal in a responsible manner.
+- The right ERP systems can help companies keep accurate records of these hazardous chemicals, in order to meet changing requirements.

 Chemical Manufacturers – Managing Compliance

 The chemical manufacturing industry is required by law to responsibly use, transport and dispose of hazardous chemicals.

 According to a 2016 Harvard University report, “There are currently more than 85,000 chemicals in the US that make up the products in our daily lives and few, besides medications and pesticides, have been assessed thoroughly for safety.”

 While prescription drugs and pesticides are carefully examined for their effects on humans and the environment, few other chemicals were not.
 That changed in 2016 with the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
 The Act gives the EPA, “the authority to ban new and existing chemicals that pose a risk to human health and the health of the environment.”